Automorphic-Systems/redcloud-led-rest/README.md

 # redcloud-led-rest

-REST layer for LEDs driven off of a NodeMCU
+REST layer that handles requests to drive LEDs run off of a controller.

+Originally created for NodeNCU but may extend support to other Arduino compatible hardware.